Service de Renseignement de l'État: Leadership

-Patrick Heck has been the executive director of the SRE since March 1, 2010, and his predecessor Marco Mille held the position from 2003 to 2009.
+Patrick Heck has been the executive director of the SRE since March 1, 2010, and his predecessor Marco Mille held the position from December 17, 2003 to February 28, 2010.

 Bombers affair

 As part of the legal proceedings regarding a series of unsolved bombings which took place during the mid-1980s, commonly referred to as the Bombers Affair, over the years the dubious practices of the SRE were exposed.

-In July 2013 the final report of the commission of enquiry, which was appointed six months beforehand, was published.
+In July 2013 the final report of the commission of enquiry, which was appointed six months beforehand and headed by future Deputy Prime Minister François Bausch, was published.
 The report placed the political responsibility of the uncontrolled activities of the SRE upon prime minister Jean-Claude Juncker.
 Juncker had also fallen victim to the practices of the SRE, as in 2007 the then intelligence chief Marco Mille secretly recorded a conversation between himself and Juncker.

 Juncker announced new elections on 10 July 2013, following the scandal surrounding the activities of the SRE.